neurobagel/recipes/README.md

 Configuration files for a Neurobagel deployment.

 ## How to use
-For detailed instructions on the deployment options for Neurobagel, see the official Neurobagel documentation on [setting up a local knowledge graph (node)](https://neurobagel.org/getting_started/) and [local query federation](https://neurobagel.org/config/).
+For detailed instructions on deploying Neurobagel for your use case, see the official Neurobagel documentation on [setting up a local knowledge graph (node)](https://neurobagel.org/getting_started/) and [configuration options](https://neurobagel.org/config/).

 ### Using the full-stack Docker Compose file